If you're having trouble doing the homework, come and talk with

 Type or write (neatly) your assignment on notebook-sized

 paper.
-If you handwrite your assignments, use a pen, since I find
+If you handwrite your assignments, be sure that your

 having to look it up.

-- Be sure to leave plenty of space for comments.
-Usually you
+Be sure to leave plenty of space for my comments.
+Usually

 should leave a fifth of a page per problem, plus nice-sized margins.